Skip to content

 Handling & sensitivitiesRecycled-paper plant fibre, gentle to handle, but like any loose-fill it's dusty while we pump it in.Soft, non-itchy fibre, no glass, no SDS skin warning, the gentler pick for a dust-sensitive household. better here

 Settling over timeInstalled to a specified density so it holds its thickness.
-In 6,000 jobs I've never seen our cellulose settle.depends on the jobIn 30-odd years I've never seen a polyester batt settle the way fibreglass does.
+In 6,000 jobs I've never seen our cellulose fibre settle.depends on the jobIn 30-odd years I've never seen a polyester batt settle the way fibreglass does.

 RemovabilityCan be vacuumed out and reinstalled if the ceiling is ever replaced.depends on the jobLifts out cleanly so a plumber or electrician can get into the underfloor and put it back.

 That’s the scorecard.
-Cellulose wins where the cavity is sealed, the ceiling, on gaps, fire, pests and the guarantee.
+Cellulose fibre wins where the cavity is sealed, the ceiling, on gaps, joists and pipes, fire, pests and the guarantee.
 Polyester wins where the space is open or the household is sensitive, underfloor and dust-sensitive homes.
 Neither one is the “better product” in the abstract; the better product is the one that fits the job.
 Want all three side by side, including the fibreglass batts I don’t recommend?
 See the full three-way comparison table.

 Straight answers